-Exhibit No. Description Location 10.24 Amendment No. 1 to the Credit Agreement, dated January 13, 2012, by and among the Colfax Corporation, certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8- K (File No. 001-34045) as filed with the Commission on January 17, 2012 10.25 Second Amendment to the Credit Agreement, dated February 22, 2013, by and among the Colfax Corporation, certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8- K (File No. 001-34045) as filed with the Commission on February 25, 2013 10.26 Third Amendment to the Credit Agreement, dated November 7, 2013 by and among the Colfax Corporation, certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8- K (File No. 001-34045) as filed with the Commission on November 14, 2013 10.27 Share Purchase Agreement, by and among Inversiones Breca S.A. and Colfax Corporation, dated as of May 26, 2012 Incorporated by reference to Exhibit 2.1 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the Commission on May 31, 2012 10.28 Amendment No. 1 to the Share Purchase Agreement by and among Inversiones Breca S.A. and Colfax Corporation, dated October 25, 2012 Incorporated by reference to Exhibit 10.28 to Colfax Corporation's Form 10-K (File No. 001-34045) as filed with the Commission on February 19, 2013 10.29 Registration Rights Agreement, dated May 30, 2003, by and among Colfax Corporation, Colfax Capital Corporation, Janalia Corporation, Equity Group Holdings, L.L.C., and Mitchell P. Rales and Steven M. Rales 10.30 Amendment No. 1 to the Registration Rights Agreement, by and among Colfax Corporation and Mitchell P. Rales and Steven M. Rales, dated February 18, 2013 Incorporated by reference to Exhibit 10.30 to Colfax Corporation's Form 10-K (File No. 001-34045) as filed with the Commission on February 19, 2013 10.31 Securities Purchase Agreement, dated September 12, 2011, between BDT CF Acquisition Vehicle, LLC and Colfax Corporation Incorporated by reference to Exhibit 99.2 to Colfax Corporation's Form 8- K (File No. 001-34045) as filed with the Commission on September 15, 2011 10.32 Securities Purchase Agreement, dated September 12, 2011, between Mitchell P. Rales and Colfax Corporation Incorporated by reference to Exhibit 99.3 to Colfax Corporation's Form 8- K (File No. 001-34045) as filed with the Commission on September 15, 2011 10.33 Securities Purchase Agreement, dated September 12, 2011, between Steven M. Rales and Colfax Corporation Incorporated by reference to Exhibit 99.4 to Colfax Corporation's Form 8- K (File No. 001-34045) as filed with the Commission on September 15, 2011
+Exhibit No. Description Location 10.24 Amendment No. 1 to the Credit Agreement, dated January 13, 2012, by and among the Colfax Corporation, certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on January 17, 2012 10.25 Second Amendment to the Credit Agreement, dated February 22, 2013, by and among the Colfax Corporation, certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on February 25, 2013 10.26 Third Amendment to the Credit Agreement, dated November 7, 2013 by and among the Colfax Corporation, certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on November 14, 2013 10.27 Incremental Amendment, dated May 14, 2014, by and among certain subsidiaries of Colfax Corporation identified therein, Deutsche Bank AG New York Branch and the lenders identified therein Incorporated by reference to Exhibit 10.1 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on May 14, 2014 10.28 Technical Amendment, dated December 10, 2014, by and among certain subsidiaries of Colfax Corporation identified therein and Deutsche Bank AG New York Branch Filed herewith 10.29 Registration Rights Agreement, dated May 30, 2003, by and among Colfax Corporation, Colfax Capital Corporation, Janalia Corporation, Equity Group Holdings, L.L.C., and Mitchell P. Rales and Steven M. Rales 10.30 Amendment No. 1 to the Registration Rights Agreement, by and among Colfax Corporation and Mitchell P. Rales and Steven M. Rales, dated February 18, 2013 Incorporated by reference to Exhibit 10.30 to Colfax Corporation's Form 10-K (File No. 001-34045) as filed with the SEC on February 19, 2013 10.31 Securities Purchase Agreement, dated September 12, 2011, between BDT CF Acquisition Vehicle, LLC and Colfax Corporation Incorporated by reference to Exhibit 99.2 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on September 15, 2011 10.32 Securities Purchase Agreement, dated September 12, 2011, between Mitchell P. Rales and Colfax Corporation Incorporated by reference to Exhibit 99.3 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on September 15, 2011 10.33 Securities Purchase Agreement, dated September 12, 2011, between Steven M. Rales and Colfax Corporation Incorporated by reference to Exhibit 99.4 to Colfax Corporation's Form 8-K (File No. 001-34045) as filed with the SEC on September 15, 2011